 Edward “Eddie!”
 Pithey

 Edward “Eddie!”
-Pithey is the newest member of the band.
-He was born on the westside of Indianapolis - the far, FAR westside, as in sunny Southern California.
+Pithey was born on the westside of Indianapolis - the far, FAR westside, as in sunny Southern California.
 Growing up as the youngest of four, he was surrounded by music.
-His mother has just recently ended her 65+ year piano teaching career.
+His mother had a 65+ year piano teaching career.
 She says that as a baby she would have Eddie nap under their grand piano while she was giving lessons to her students [to this day he still believes that is the reason they’re called Baby Grands - Editor’s note: we’ll just keep that a secret].

 Naturally, piano was Eddie’s first instrument of study, followed later by clarinet, mandolin, and at the age 13, he began saxophone.
 It was in hope of joining his two older brothers’ garage band that he took up the instrument.
 Sadly, the garage band ended before his skills would have allowed the opportunity, but instrument performing was only part of his main musical interest.
 Songwriting was - and is still to this day - his deepest interest.
 Whether via piano, mandolin, or guitar, songwriting has kept him tied to music.